JCSDA/spack-stack/doc/source/Platforms.rst

    scl enable gcc-toolset-11 bash

-   # This may not be needed, only use when there are build errors for crtm
-   git lfs install

 This environment enables working with spack and building new software environments, as well as loading modules that are created by spack for building JEDI and UFS software.

 Prerequisites: Ubuntu 20.04 (one-off)
 -------------------------------------

-The following instructions were used to prepare a basic Ubuntu 20.04 system as it is available on Amazon Web Services to build and install all of the environments available in spack-stack (see :numref:`Sections %s <Prerequisites_Environments>`).
+The following instructions were used to prepare a basic Ubuntu 20.04 system as it is available on Amazon Web Services to build and install all of the environments available in spack-stack (see :numref:`Sections %s <Environments>`).

 1. Install basic OS packages as `root`